Smoothness of the law of manifold-valued Markov processes with jumps: Lie groups and homogeneous spaces

-Then $\abar(g):\lieal\to T_g(G)$ is the map which sends $u$ to the value at $g$ of the left invariant vector field associated to $u$, so it is bijective, and it is also not difficult to verify the second part of Assumption \ref{ascoeff}.
-The non degeneracy condition of Assumption \ref{aslevy} on $\mu$ is immediately transferred to an assumption on $\mu_X$ as
+Then $\abar(g)\dvtx\lieal\to T_g(G)$ is the map which sends $u$ to the value at $g$ of the left invariant vector field associated to $u$, so it is bijective, and it is also not difficult to verify the second part of Assumption \ref{ascoeff}.
+The nondegeneracy condition of Assumption \ref{aslevy} on $\mu$ is immediately transferred to an assumption on $\mu_X$ as

 for $u\in\lieal$ and $\rho\le\rho_0$ small enough so that $\exp^{-1}$ is well defined; the additional condition in the case $\alpha=1$ is written as

 These two conditions do not depend on the choice of the inner product on $\lieal$.
 If $\alpha<1$, we also suppose that the process is pure jump, so that \eqref{infglevy} becomes